 Home prices look only at the average cost of the average-sized home.
 The home price index doesn’t make a judgment based on affordability.
 Instead, it simply shows you how much you’re likely to pay for a home.
 Home price indexes also track how home values in an area move over time.

 Home price is essential for both investors and primary residence home buyers.
 As an investor, you should only buy homes in areas with increasing price values.
 Look at your finances and the monthly payment that you’ll need to cover.
 If you can’t comfortably afford a home in the area you’re looking in, you may want to search in a more affordable ZIP code.

 Use Rocket Mortgage® to see your maximum home price and get an online approval decision.

-If home sales are on the rise, it means that there’s more competition for each property.
+If home sales are on the rise, it means that there’s more competition for each residential property.
 You might not have as much room to negotiate with a seller.
-If homes sales decline, it means that you’re entering a buyer’s market.
+If home sales decline, it means that you’re entering a buyer’s market.
 You have more leeway to ask for concessions and financial assistance from sellers when you have less competition for a home.

 The term “housing start” refers to the construction of a new property.
 There are different housing start indexes for single-family and multifamily units.
 More housing starts mean more construction in that area.

 Housing supply is a strong indicator of price.
 If the housing supply in an area goes down, it means that more people are moving to that area.
 This raises the average price of each home and means you’ll have more competition if you want to buy.